iiwoii/IIWOII/README.md

 Nice to meet you  https://www.linkedin.com/in/katarina-prozorova-md-mba-13204691/

-Gonna share here some ideas in code
+Some ideas in code here

 <!--
 **iiwoii/IIWOII** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.